jacktasia/funckey/README.md

 ### `brightness` file permissions

-By default the `brigthness` file is not owned by root.
+By default the `brightness` file is owned by root.

 Your user needs to be able to edit the `brightness` file, change `jack` to your username: